alexdiwa/cocobuds/README.md

 ### 17. Describe the way tasks are allocated and tracked in your project. ###

 In our project management, tasks were allocated and tracked using Trello.
-Each day represented a sprint and each sprint consisted of tasks which had been discussed and chosen during our morning standups.
+Each sprint consisted of tasks which had been discussed and chosen during our morning standups.
 Our sprint boards consisted of 'Todo', 'In Progress' and 'Done' lists.
 Each task was assigned a card where we could collaborate by commenting and attaching files.
 We would drag and drop each card into the list that represented its status, until all of them were inside the 'Done' list.

 ### 18. Discuss how Agile methodology is being implemented in your project. ###